-Ongoing Improvements 2022-23 1 Refine our IDL and MAD / STEM programme, ensuring it aligns with our Curriculum Rationale and the Edenside Offer.
-2 In partnership with our cluster schools, refresh our L1+2 approach in line with the Scottish Government expectation.
-3 Inspire Learning support and training provided and supported for all staff.
-4 ELC - Refreshed and refined planning, delivery and assessment of the intentional promotion curriculum, ensuring core learning accessed every day by every child.
+Ongoing Improvements 2023-24 1 Refine our IDL and MAD / STEM programme, ensuring it aligns with our Curriculum Rationale and the Edenside Offer.
+2 As a whole school, incl ELC, we are working towards a nurturing Schools UK awards.
+3 Continue to embed the writing work we focussed on last session.
+4 ELC - Embed planning, delivery and assessment of the intentional promotion curriculum.